 Another issue is if you get a credit card or take out a loan in the hopes that your timely payments will help build or your rebuild your credit.
 But if that creditor doesn’t report to all (or any) of the credit bureaus, you likely won’t see the progress you want.

 As part of your selection process for a loan or a card, find out which credit bureaus the credit bureau actually reports to.
-Also, make sure they report positive payments in addition to negative ones.
+Moreover, make sure they report positive payments in addition to negative ones.